aiven/aiven-operator/docs/content/en/docs/kafka/_index.md

       secretName: kafka-crab-connection
 ```

-And create the Pod with:
+2. Create the pod with the following content:
 ```bash
 $ kubectl apply -f kafka-crab-produce.yaml
 ```

+Now your event is stored in Kafka.

+**-> To consume**

-Cool, our event should be stored in Kafka!
-To _consume_ the message, we will be using a very nice graphical interface called [Kowl](https://github.com/cloudhut/kowl).
-It allows us to explore information about our Kafka cluster, like Brokers, Topics, Consumer Groups and more.
+To _consume_ a message, you can use a graphical interface called [Kowl](https://github.com/cloudhut/kowl).
+It allows you to explore information about our Kafka cluster, such as brokers, topics, or consumer groups.

-If you are still not tired of YAML, let's create yet another Kubernetes Pod and Service to deploy and access Kowl.
+1. Create a Kubernetes pod and service to deploy and access Kowl.
 Create a file named `kafka-crab-consume.yaml` with the content below:
 ```yaml
 apiVersion: v1
 kind: Pod